The Best Gaming PC Builds for the Money: February 2020 Update (Recommended Parts)

 If you're a fellow tech enthusiast who also keeps a continuously keen eye on the state of DIY and you ever have any feedback on the builds then please do feel free to share your thoughts in the comments or by reaching out to us direct as we're always open to ideas and/or constructive criticism on how to keep these builds both as helpful and on-point as they possibly can be for both beginner and enthusiast builders around the globe.
 Thanks guys.

 Required: Phillips-head Screwdriver (get a size #2 like this one if you don't have a screwdriver already)

-If it's your first time assembling a computer, it really isn't anything to be afraid or overwhelmed by if you simply take your time, follow safety precautions carefully, and do one step at a time.
-You will need a tutorial to follow though, as building a computer as a beginner isn't something you can do by just reading the manuals that come with your components (as they don't contain written instruction or explanations - though don't throw them out because you will need to refer to them, especially the motherboard and case manuals).
+If it's your first time building a custom gaming PC, it really isn't anything to be afraid or overwhelmed by if you simply take your time, follow basic safety precautions, and take one step at a time.
+You'll need a walkthrough tutorial to follow though, as the manuals that come with your components don't contain the full written instruction or explanations that you need as a beginner (though don't throw them out as you will need to refer to them during installation; especially the motherboard and case manuals).

 There are many factors to consider when choosing how much to spend, and we discuss this in our introduction to building a gaming PC but let's quickly recap.
 The biggest factors in how much power you need is the screen resolution you want to play in (1080p, 1440p or 4K), and what types of games you're playing (as they can vary dramatically in how demanding they are on your hardware).

 As a general rule of thumb, for standard 1080p resolution (full HD), which is what most gamers use right now and will continue to do so throughout 2020, $400 - $800 will serve you well depending on the games you play and the performance level you'd be happy with.
 You can get away spending $300 to $400 if you're only playing lesser-demanding or older games, or you don't mind dropping to 720p resolution.